 - other costs associated with the purchase and financing the property

-- There are certain maximum that apply to sellers concession
+There are caps on the maximum that applies to sellers concession:

 - FHA allows up to a 6% sellers concession credit towards a buyer’s closing costs